 New England Weather : ***Cool and cloudy today... hot and humid tomorrow***

 Most brides obsess over the extended 10 day forecast leading up to their wedding because of our infamous, unpredictable weather.
+The weather can turn on a dime.
 While there's nothing you can do about it, you can take precautions to minimize the impact the heat, cold or rain has to disrupt your day.
 If your wedding takes place during the summer, choose a reception venue that is properly air-conditioned and set at a comfortable temperature when your guests arrive.
 Many local churches are not equipped with air-conditioning and your guests will look forward to leaving a hot, sticky church and seek relief in the comfort of air-conditioning.
 If your reception venue is hot, don't be surprised if guests leave early.
 If you're having your reception at an outdoor facility, a tent is an absolute must.
 Not just for the unpredictable thunderstorms or showers that roll in out of nowhere, but to protect your guests from the sun.
 Short-term sun exposure during the hot summer months can cause guests to overheat and possibly faint.
 A tent will also protect guests with fair skin as they sunburn quickly.
 In cases of rain, consider a tent with sides to protect the interior from wind-swept rain.

 Don't expect Saturday Night Fever on a Sunday afternoon.

-If your dream wedding consists of cocktails and dancing, a Sunday afternoon wedding probably isn't your bag.
+If your dream wedding consists of cocktails and a packed dance floor, a Sunday afternoon wedding probably isn't your bag.
 Unfortunately, guests don't respond with the same enthusiasm of a wedding held on a Sunday afternoon versus a Saturday night.
 Unless your wedding is held on the Sunday of a holiday weekend, people will eat, maybe dance a little and leave early as most guests will have to work the next day.
 If cocktails and dancing are essential to your reception's success, I strongly suggest a Friday or Saturday night wedding reception.